kognise/obsidian-aviation/FAR/Volume 1/C Aircraft/0025 Airworthiness standards  transport category airplanes.md

 \(2\) As a result of the malfunctioning of any other component.

-\(g\) *Heater exhaust.* Heater exhaust systems must meet the provisions of §[[Volume 1/C Aircraft/0025 Airworthiness standards  transport category airplanes.md#§25.1121   General.|§25.1121]] and 25.1123.
+\(g\) *Heater exhaust.* Heater exhaust systems must meet the provisions of [[Volume 1/C Aircraft/0025 Airworthiness standards  transport category airplanes.md#§25.1121   General.|§§25.1121]] and 25.1123.
 In addition, there must be provisions in the design of the heater exhaust system to safely expel the products of combustion to prevent the occurrence of—

 \(1\) Fuel leakage from the exhaust to surrounding compartments;